2020 Milky Way Photography Workshops

 Physical requirements: The most physical event of the trip is hiking down into Bryce canyon.
 We will hike approximately 1 mile downhill, and return out of the canyon on the same trail for a total of approximately 2 to 2.5 miles total.
 Elevation gain for the hike out of the canyon is 623 feet.
 Beyond this hike, all of our other shooting locations are very short approaches on flat level ground.

 Camera equipment requirements: You will need a camera that can shoot at ISO’s of 6400 or above, as well as have a wide angle lens with an aperture of f2.8 or wider as well as a sturdy tripod.
 Astrophotography requires higher end gear in order to be successful.
 The better the camera and lens you have, the happier you’re going to be with your images.
 That is why for this workshop we recommend professional level setups.
-If you do not have a professional level camera and lens, we would recommend renting a setup and will help you in that selection process.
-This is not required, however, we know that these setups will make you much happier with your images.
+If you do not have a professional level camera and lens, we would highly recommend renting a setup and will help you in that selection process.

 Day 1 -